angular/angular/aio/content/guide/observables.md

 # Using observables to pass values

-Observables provide support for passing messages between parts of your application.
-They are used frequently in Angular and are the recommended technique for event handling, asynchronous programming, and handling multiple values.
+The Angular API makes frequent use of observables, and applications commonly use them for event handling and asynchronous programming.
+Some parts of the Angular API expect or return values in observables, and you can use them in your own code to pass messages between parts of your application.

+Angular makes use of and extends Reactive Extensions for JavaScript (RxJS), a library for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming "Wikipedia").
+RxJS provides an implementation of the `Observable` type, which makes it easier to compose asynchronous or callback-based code in TypeScript applications.
+The library also provides many useful [operators and utility functions](#rx-library "Using RxJS functions and operators") for working with observables.

+## How observables work

-The observer pattern is a software design pattern in which an object, called the *subject*, maintains a list of its dependents, called *observers*, and notifies them automatically of state changes.
+Observables get their name from the observer _pattern_.
+In this pattern, an object maintains a list of its dependents, called *observers*, and notifies them automatically of state changes.
-This pattern is similar (but not identical) to the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) design pattern.
+This pattern is similar to the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern "Wikipedia") design pattern.

 Observables are declarative&mdash;that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
-The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.
+The subscribed consumer then receives notifications until the function completes or errors out, or until they unsubscribe.

 An observable can deliver multiple values of any type&mdash;literals, messages, or events, depending on the context.
-The API for receiving values is the same whether the values are delivered synchronously or asynchronously.
-Because setup and teardown logic are both handled by the observable, your application code only needs to worry about subscribing to consume values, and when done, unsubscribing.
-Whether the stream was keystrokes, an HTTP response, or an interval timer, the interface for listening to values and stopping listening is the same.
+Consumers can receive observable values synchronously or asynchronously.
+You subscribe to an observable to consume values, and unsubscribe when the execution completes or you no longer need to listen for new values.

 Because of these advantages, observables are used extensively within Angular, and are recommended for app development as well.